Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Acknowledgments

 \section{Acknowledgments}

 We thank C.~-~H.~Cheng, D.~Ferguson, R.~Haas, and H.~O.~da~Silva, for insightful discussions and comments.
 The authors acknowledge support provided by the National Science Foundation under NSF Award No.~OAC-2004879, No.~OAC-2411068 and No.~PHY-2409726.
-H.~K. acknowledges support provided by NSF GRFP Grant No. DGE-2146755.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-2146755.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-2146755, awarded to H.~K. Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 We acknowledge the Texas Advanced Computing Center (TACC) at the University of Texas at Austin for providing HPC resources on Frontera via allocation PHY22041.
 This research used resources provided by the Delta research computing project, which is supported by the NSF Award No. OAC-2005572 and the State of Illinois.
 This research was supported in part by the Illinois Computes project which is supported by the University of Illinois Urbana-Champaign and the University of Illinois System.
 This work used the open-source softwares \textsc{xTensor}~\cite{xAct:web,Brizuela:2008ra}, the \ETK~\cite{maxwell_rizzo_2025_15520463,Loffler:2011ay, Zilhao:2013hia}, and \canuda~\cite{witek_2023_7791842}.